 Also note that you may need to collect your baggage after clearing Customs and to recheck it if you are continuing on a flight.
 Do not assume that your baggage will be transferred for you.

-To fit in the overhead bin, your item must not exceed:
+In order to fit in the overhead bin, your carry-on bag must not exceed:

 If you prefer to pay with cash, traveler's check or money order, you may contact a travel agent or book your reservation at the airport.
 Be sure to check the airport for the specific hours of operation.